om4099/GDG-Project-Winter-2024/README.md

 - First week was about Dataset Preparation, it taught us web scraping, data pre-processing, tokenization and Exploratory Data Analysis(EDA).
   [Track_1_Assignment_1_Part_1](https://github.com/om4099/GDG-Project-Winter-2024/blob/main/Track_1_Assignment_1_Part_1.ipynb) was based on week 1.
   - It required mentees to create a Creative Dataset by scraping, tokenize it and perform EDA on it.
 - Second week was an introduction to Transformers , Attention , basic architecture of Transformer models and the underlying logic.
 It also covered the archituecture of RNN, LSTM and GRUs.
+It alco covered basics of NLP.
 - Third week was an extension of Second week where mentees were taught about self attention, positional encoding, encoder and decoder in detail.
   [Track_1_Assignment_1_Part_2](https://github.com/om4099/GDG-Project-Winter-2024/blob/main/Track_1_Assignment_1_Part_2.ipynb) was based on week 2 and some content of week 3.
   - It required mentees to construct a coocurrence matrix and perform Principal Component Analysis (PCA) ont the dataset for dimentionality reduction to visualize the word embeddings.